 So, what is it to be trauma-informed?
-Trauma-informed practice recognizes the intersectionality of trauma, mental health, and substance abuse, and involves an awareness that anyone may have experienced trauma, whether they have disclosed it or not.
+Trauma-informed practice recognizes the intersectionality of trauma, mental health, and substance abuse, with an awareness that anyone may have experienced trauma, whether they’ve disclosed it or not.
 Trauma-informed practice aims to create environments that prevent re-traumatization and promote a sense of safety.
-The individual client’s safety, choice, and control is prioritized throughout services, and an approach of collaboration, learning, and building trust is used.
-There should be a non-hierarchical and supportive organizational culture, and there is a focus on strengths and building resiliency, and hope that recovery is possible.
+The individual client’s safety, choice, and control are prioritized throughout services.
+The approach focuses collaboration, learning, and building trust.
+Organizational culture should be non-hierarchical and supportive, and there is an emphasis on strengths and building resiliency, and hope that recovery is possible.

-One area where being trauma-informed has the potential to make a huge difference is when it comes to seclusion and restraints.
-The use of seclusion and restraints can lead to significant psychological or physical harm, and can be a major source of traumatization or re-traumatization.
+Being trauma-informed can potentially make a huge difference when it comes to seclusion and restraints.
+The use of seclusion and restraints can cause significant psychological or physical harm, including traumatization or re-traumatization.
 The British Columbia Centre of Excellence for Women’s Health identified several strategies for a trauma-informed approach to seclusion and restraints:

 - staff training in de-escalation

 - have comfort rooms with low sensory stimulation

 - promote the development of crisis plans or advance directives to identify triggers and preferred interventions

 - assess for and address any unmet needs that may be influencing behaviour

 - debriefing following any use of seclusion or restraint to identify why it happened and what was learned.

 When I was doing my master’s degree, one of my classmates was working in a psychiatric intensive care unit where they had instituted changes in their approach to seclusion and restraints in order to provide trauma-informed care.
 She had nothing but good things to say about this, and the unit had achieved very significant reductions in trauma and restraint utilization.

 My own experience